Measure AI Traffic in Webflow: Free and Paid Tools

 3. AI Performance Dashboard in Bing Webmaster Tools

-Since February 2026, Microsoft has been showing at bing.com/webmasters how often a website is cited in Copilot and Bing AI answers, including the "Grounding Queries" that led to the citations.
-What's practical about this: Grounding Queries are often significantly longer and more conversationally phrased than classic Google search terms, which allows direct conclusions about how users actually phrase a topic to an AI – a perspective that classic keyword tools do not provide.
+Since February 2026, Microsoft has shown at bing.com/webmasters how often a website is cited in Copilot and Bing AI responses, including the "grounding queries" that led to the citations.
+The practical advantage: Grounding queries are often much longer and more conversational than classic Google search terms, allowing for direct insights into how users actually phrase a topic to an AI—a perspective that classic keyword tools do not provide.

 4. Google Analytics 4 – the "AI Assistant" channel